HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Bundle Deletion API

+This would be a modification to the existing [Delete /bundle/{uuid}](https://github.com/HumanCellAtlas/data-store/blob/3d73935692f2030e7c19e4ec3b074a15361d33ca/dss-api.yml#L1450-L1541).

 The bundle deletion API is a two part process.
-The first request will return the bundle and files that will be affect as a consequence of this opertion, and a confirmation code.
+The first request will return the bundle and files that will be affect as a consequence of this operation, and a confirmation code.
 Both logical and physical deletions can be performed through this API.
 For **logical deletions** only a list bundles of bundles is returned in the response since files are unaffected by the logical deletion of a bundle.
 For a **physical deletion** a list of affected files and bundles is returned.
 The second request must include the confirmation code in order to begin the deletion process.
-The request follows this
+The request follows this swagger document:
-swagger:

 ```yaml
       /bundle/{uuid}: